There were tie-in comics released as part of the Little Mermaid franchise, and on this page I list out the ones that I'm aware of.

 At the palace, Triton's daughters are having music rehearsals with Sebastian, but Ariel is once again absent because she's busy doing her own thing.
 Arista, ever the nice one, points out that Aquata, the eldest, is supposed to be in charge since Triton's away but she can't even control that one mermaid.

 That one mermaid, by the way, has discovered a mysterious chasm of dark water, and swims through it to discover a race of Moray, who are pretty much like merpeople, except they are half moray eel and their skin is green.
 Ariel is treated like a frightening freak of nature and captured by Celia, Princess of the Moray.
 Things get sticky when Aquata, feeling guilty for her lack of authority, tries to find out what's happened to Ariel herself and ends up being captured as well.
-All that happens in the first issue, and the conflict reaches its peak in the second issue.
+All that happens in the first issue, with a cliffhanger leading into the next.

 Besides being released individually, these first two issues were also bundled together under the title Ariel and Sebastian, which was sold alongside the movie's official comic book adaptation, and that was how I bought my copy.
 The artwork in these two issues is gorgeous, the more so when compared to the 1994 comic series that was not as fluid and tended to be more obvious in their referencing of stock art and images from the film.